2sleepp/2sleepp/README.md

 　　 :: hello !!!! feel free to int or c + h with me if you'd like !

-fandoms ᓚ₍⑅^..^₎♡ ,,　　op , jjba , soul eater , bleach , rk , and saiki k
+fandoms ᓚ₍⑅^..^₎♡ ,,　　op , jjba , soul eater , bleach , rk , saiki k , and csm .

 	◞ ◟ 𑁬　　﹒　　❛　　🍏　　　𓂂